Drone attack on U.S. forces foiled west of Baghdad | Law-Order

 The United States is leading the international military coalition fighting Islamic State militants in Iraq and in Syria.
 There are roughly 900 U.S. troops in Syria and another 2,500 in Iraq.

 Soleimani was killed on Jan.
 3 2021, in a drone strike near Baghdad airport ordered by then-U.S. president Donald Trump.
 Iranian President Ebrahim Raisi said on Monday that Trump must face trial for the killing or Tehran would take revenge.
-(Reporting Ahmed Rasheed in Baghdad and Idrees Ali in Washington; Writing by Maher Chmaytelli; Editing by Andrew Heavens and Howard Goller)
+(Reporting Ahmed Rasheed in Baghdad, Idrees Ali and Phil Stewart in Washington; Writing by Maher Chmaytelli; Editing by Howard Goller and Rosalba O'Brien)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)